IFMIA Marocco

 Strengthening the training offered by IFMIA Kenitra

-With the support of Invest for Jobs, the institute has been able to create three new training programs of varying lengths in areas identified as promising for the industry: plastic injection moulding (an advanced technique for moulding plastic parts), material handling, and automation and drive system technology.
-The first program is part of the initial training provided by the institute for post-baccalaureate students and spans over two years.
-The second aims to provide qualifying training to apprentices for a duration of two to four weeks, enabling them to be employed in automotive companies.
-The third program focuses on ongoing employee training in partnership with companies.
+With the support of Invest for Jobs, the institute has created three new training programmes of varying lengths in areas identified as promising for the industry: plastic injection moulding, material handling, automation and drive system technology.
+The first programme is part of the initial training provided by the Institute for post-baccalaureate students, and spans over two years.
+The second programme aims to provide qualifying training to apprentices for a duration of two to four weeks, enabling them to be gainfully employed in automotive companies.
+The third programme runs in partnership with vehicle manufacturing companies and focuses on ongoing employee training.

-To enable trainees to put the theory into practice, IFMIA Kenitra has also been equipped with two plastic injection moulding machines, two training benches for automation and drive system technology and a forklift for the material handling courses.
+IFMIA Kenitra has also been equipped with two plastic injection moulding machines, two training benches for automation and drive system technology, and a forklift for the material handling courses.
+The purpose of these machines is to allow trainees to cement their knowledge by putting the theory into practice.

 IFMIA Morocco